Studying Your Department: Where to Start and How to Gather Data

 2. Identifying and rating carts allows your SPD to clearly identify damages and concerns with point-of-use cleaning before any reprocessing is done.
 Reporting poor ratings and failures to the OR manager can help improve pre-cleaning practices before SPD receives an instrument, helping to reprocess it more efficiently.

-There are a couple of best practices to keep in mind:
+A couple of best practices to keep in mind:

 Get your team on board